You know that reading fluency is not performance. It's coherence.

 • Identify early signs of fragile anticipation

-• Track fluency as coherence, rather than pace.
+• Track fluency as coherence, not just pace.

 • Strengthen coherence, fluency and comprehension in just 10 minutes a week.